Kensington, Ohio: History

 Kensington was originally called Mayville, and under the latter name was laid out in 1852 when the Cleveland and Pittsburgh Railroad was extended to that point.
 A post office called Maysville was established in 1860, and the name was changed to Kensington in 1876.
 Besides the post office, Kensington had a train station, hotel, and country store.

+Kensington is 23 mi miles east of Canton and 30 mi southwest of Youngstown.

 Parks and recreation

 Kensington is home to the Seven Ranges Scout Reservation, a nearly 900 acre camping reservation owned by the Buckeye Council of the Boy Scouts of America.
 It is composed of three camps with numerous campsites and recreational activities, including a lake and field sports ranges.

 Education

-Children in Kensington are served by the United Local School District.
-The current schools serving the community are: